Special Education Endorsement

 The special education endorsement requires 19 semester hours.
 The endorsement classes are based on four broad areas of knowledge required by the Illinois State Board of Education.
 These courses also meet the requirements for the first half of the full certification/licensure program, which AU offers in a traditional setting at its Aurora, Illinois campus.
 The endorsement does not require student teaching.

-Applicants should hold a current Illinois teaching certificate/license and an undergraduate degree with a GPA of 3.0 or higher from a regionally accredited institution.
+Applicants should hold a current Illinois teaching certificate/license and an undergraduate degree with a GPA of 3.0 or higher on a 4.0 scale from a regionally accredited institution.
 If your undergraduate GPA is less than 3.0, you may be admitted on a probationary status and will be required to earn a 3.0 or higher in your first three courses.
 Prior undergraduate coursework must include a course in human development, spanning the P-12 grade years, and a course in educational psychology.
-The application also requires three letters of recommendation from individuals familiar with your professional potential related to the special education field, and all transcripts from previously attended institutions.
+The application also requires three letters of recommendation from individuals familiar with your professional potential related to the special education field and all transcripts from previously attended institutions.
 All applicants must have passing grades on the Illinois Basic Skills Test or the Test of Academic Proficiency (TAP) and must pass a National Background Check after admission.

 The U.S. Department of Labor projects that the demand for special education teachers will increase by 17 percent in the next decade.
 The special education endorsement program will prepare you to fill this need as an effective special educator and helps you take the next step toward earning a Master of Arts in Special Education.
 Check out more information about the different careers in education.